therealjtgill/therealjtgill.github.io/index.md

 ![Controller](/assets/controller_small.png)

 The boxes in green show the layers of the controller.
 The arrows entering/exiting the controller layers on the left/right sides show that the layers can possibly be RNN's.
 The vector values emitted from the last layer of the controller network are used to write-to and read-from memory.
-The nodes/neurons on the last controller layer are split into pieces, and a bunch of different activation functions are applied to those pieces (the different activation functions allow us to control the range of values we get).
+The nodes/neurons on the last controller layer are split into pieces, and several different activation functions are applied to those pieces (the different activation functions allow us to control the range of values we get from the controller).

 ### Read/Write Heads